 Treating an Annular Tear

 Many annular tears will heal spontaneously.
 Symptoms may be managed through a program of conservative, nonsurgical therapy which is often very effective.
-Whether it is physical therapy, massage, hot/cold therapy, pain medications, or other choices, your doctor can usually prescribe the treatment that is right for you.
+Whether it is physical therapy, massage, hot/cold therapy, pain medications, or other choices, your physician can usually prescribe the treatment that is right for you.
 If you have tried conservative treatments for weeks or months with no results, contact Laser Spine Institute today to learn more about annular tear prevention and our endoscopic procedures that are minimally invasive alternatives to open back surgery.